Gezi Park protests: Government response

 On 8 June "We are definitely not thinking of building a shopping mall there, no hotel or residence either.
 It can be... a city museum or an exhibition center," Istanbul mayor Kadir Topbas told reporters.

 In a press release on 17 June, Egemen Bağış, Minister For EU Affairs, criticised "the use of the platform of the European Parliament to express the eclipse of reason through disproportionate, unbalanced and illogical statements..." and said that "Rather than allowing this, it would be wiser for the EU officials to put an end to it."

 3 July, cancellation of the planned construction, in Taksim area, that sparked the protests was finally made public.
 The court order was made in mid-June at the height of the protest but inexplicably not released for weeks.

 Erdoğan gave a number of speeches dismissing the protesters, and on 3 June left the country on a planned three-day diplomatic tour of North African countries, a move that was criticised as irresponsible by opposing political leaders.
 On 4 June, Deputy Prime Minister Bülent Arınç apologised to protesters for "excessive violence" used by the police in the beginning of the riots, but said he would not apologise for the police violence that came after.
 On 6 June, PM Erdoğan said the redevelopment plans would go ahead despite the protests.

+On Jun 6th and June 23, Fethullah Gülen, a Turkish Islamic scholar in self-exile in US criticized Erdogan for his way of handling the protests: "We are committing so many wrongdoings just to eliminate one wrongdoing.
+We cause various kinds of wrongdoings and injustice to happen.
+We only add fire to the flames of grudge and hatred.
+We cause things to grow out of control.
+And today you see the examples in the streets", "Don't call them marauders".